Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Conclusions and further developments

 \section{Conclusions and further developments}

-We have proposed a novel second-order (pseudo-)staggered Galerkin method which is particularly well suited for the solution of a modified set of shallow water equations that model the dynamics of lava flows.
-The time discretization is based on an Implicit-Explicit (IMEX) Runge-Kutta (RK) method, whose coefficients have been determined following the outcome of a von Neumann stability analysis.
-In particular, the IMEX (pseudo-)staggered Galerkin method satisfies a space-time \texttt{L}-stability condition, which is useful to avoid oscillations in the mass flux.
-Moreover, a Lax-Wendroff procedure has been performed to further enhance the stability properties of the numerical method.
-The accuracy and the well-balancing property for the lava flow model of this novel numerical method have been assessed in a number of relevant test cases.
+We have proposed a novel sec\-ond-order (pseudo-)staggered Galerkin method which is particularly well suited for the solution of a modified set of shallow water equations that model the dynamics of lava flows.
+The time discretization is based on an Implicit-Explicit (IMEX) Runge--Kutta (RK) method, whose coefficients have been determined following the outcome of a von Neumann stability analysis.
+In particular, the IMEX (pseudo)staggered Galerkin method satisfies a space-time \texttt{L}-stability condition, which is useful for avoiding oscillations in the mass flux.
+Moreover, a Lax--Wendroff procedure has been performed to further enhance the stability properties of the numerical method.
+The accuracy and well-balancing properties for the lava flow model of this novel numerical method have been assessed in a number of relevant test cases.

-In future works, the authors are planning to perform a quantitative comparison between this novel (pseudo-)staggered Galerkin method and a discretization scheme based on the Discontinuous Galerkin (DG) method.
-The DG method has been widely used to develop numerical methods for SW equations \cite{arpaia:2025, dumbser:2013, tumolo:2013}, for the lava flow model \cite{conroy:2021}, and, more in general, for environmental flows, see among many others \cite{orlando:2022, orlando:2023, orlando:2024a, tumolo:2013}.
-One goal is to mimic the von Neumann stability analysis performed in this work also for a DG discretization.
+In future work, the authors are planning to perform a quantitative comparison between this novel (pseudo-)staggered Galerkin method and a discretization scheme based on the Discontinuous Galerkin (DG) method.
+The DG method has been widely used to develop numerical methods for SWE~\cite{arpaia:2026, dumbser:2013, tumolo:2013}, for the lava flow model~\cite{conroy:2021}, and, more generally, for environmental flows; see, among others~\cite{orlando:2022, orlando:2023, orlando:2024, tumolo:2013}.
+One goal is to mimic the von Neumann stability analysis performed in this work also for DG discretization.
 However, because of the locality of the DG method, the space-time \texttt{L}-stability condition introduced in this work reduces to the classical \texttt{L}-stability property for the discretization of ordinary differential equations.
 Hence, a larger number of free parameters remains for the IMEX scheme, whose value can be determined, e.g., according to an absolute monotonicity analysis or requiring a high-order of dissipation or dispersion.
-The derivation of some second-order IMEX schemes in combination with the DG method and their comparison with the results of the present article will be the main topic of future work.
+The derivation of some second-order IMEX schemes in combination with the DG method and their comparison with the results of this article will be the main topic of future work.